Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # Summary

-This note describes the zenithal WCS and `HPC` work implemented in JHV, and the corresponding validation against Astropy and direct internal comparison tests.
+This note describes the zenithal WCS and `HPC` work in JHV and the validation against Astropy, Java/Python metadata checks, and direct GLSL checks.
 It also includes validation cases for surface maps described by FITS WCS axes `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA`.
-The main focus of the note remains the zenithal projections and their use in `HPC`.
+The main focus remains the zenithal projections and their use in `HPC`.
 For the general FITS/WCS header conventions used throughout, the primary reference is Greisen and Calabretta, "Representations of world coordinates in FITS" ([A&A 395, 1061-1075, 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...395.1061G/abstract)).

-In this work, a new `TAN` path was implemented together with `ARC`, `AZP`, six-term `ZPN`, and support for `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps, using the FITS celestial-coordinate projection formalism of Calabretta & Greisen
+JHV now has a new `TAN` path, `ARC`, `AZP`, six-term `ZPN`, and support for `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps, using the FITS celestial-coordinate projection formalism of Calabretta & Greisen
 ([A&A 395, 1077-1122, 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...395.1077C/abstract)).